uchange/ulangel/README.md

 #### ulangel.rnn.nn_block
 In this part, we have some structures to build a language model and a text classifier.

-* `ulangel.rnn.nn_block.AWD_LSTM`: this is a LSTM neuron network inheriting `torch.nn.Module` proposed by Stephen Merity et al. in the article "Regularizing and Optimizing LSTM Language Models" https://arxiv.org/pdf/1708.02182.pdf.
+* `ulangel.rnn.nn_block.AWD_LSTM`: is the class to build the language model except the decoder layer.
+This is the commum part for the language model and the text classifier.
+It is a LSTM neuron network inheriting `torch.nn.Module` proposed by Stephen Merity et al. in the article "Regularizing and Optimizing LSTM Language Models" https://arxiv.org/pdf/1708.02182.pdf.
 Because we use the pretrained language model wikitext-103 from this article, to finetune our own language model on our corpus, we need to keep the same values for some hyperparameters as wikitext-103: embedding_size = 400, number_of_hidden_activation = 1150.
 ```python
   from ulangel.rnn.nn_block import AWD_LSTM
   # define hyperparameters